omgnetwork/elixir-omg/docs/deployment_configuration.md

-# Configuration via environment variables for deployment of Child Chain and Watcher releases
+# Configuration via environment variables for deployment of Child Chain, Watcher and Watcher Info releases

+***Child Chain, Watcher and Watcher Info***

 - "PORT" - Child Chain or Watcher API port.
 Defaults to 9656 for Child Chain and 7434 for Watcher.
 - "HOSTNAME" - server domain name of Child Chain or Watcher. *mandatory*